MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 - The user specified in the connection must have permissions to create a remote desktop session on the machine.
 In most cases this means the user must be a member of the **Remote Desktop Users** group on the machine.
 On some Citrix configurations, the user must be in the **Direct Access Users** group.

 - The default screen resolution of the remote desktop session might be different than the one used during flow authoring.
-This might create different conditions (i.e. smaller screen size) for the flows that run in unattended mode, which might result in errors if a target element is not found, or even in interacting with the wrong element if keyboard or mouse actions are used.
+This might create different conditions (i.e. smaller screen size, less visible elements in target app etc.) for the flows that run in unattended mode, which might result in errors if a target element is not found, or even in interacting with the wrong element if keyboard or mouse actions are used.
 To prevent this, you can [set the proper screen resolution on unattended mode](how-to/set-screen-resolution-unattended-mode.md).

 >[!IMPORTANT]
 >